 LIRS and their 8 colleague organizations determine where to send refugees next based on consultation with their affiliates about where refugees are most likely to successfully integrate.
 The State of MN also has a Department of Human Services Resettlement Program Office that provides input on the number of refugee arrivals in Minnesota.

-Largest states for resettlement in 2016:
+Largest states for resettlement in 2022:

-1. California 5,160
+- 1. California: 2,185

-- 2. Texas 4,768
+- 2. Texas: 2,118

-- 3. New York 3,098
+- 3. New York: 1,374

-- 4. Washington 2,923
+- 4. Kentucky: 1,275

-- 5. Ohio 2,867
+- 5. Washington: 1,224

-In fiscal year 2017 (October 1, 2016-September 30, 2017), Minnesota ranked 13th at 1,623 refugees but is the highest per capita in the country, because Minnesota has always had the reputation as a very welcoming state.
+In fiscal year 2022 (October 1, 2021-September 30, 2022), Minnesota ranked 19th with 533 refugee arrivals.
+Minnesota has always had the reputation as a very welcoming state.
 Minnesota is also the No. 1 state in the nation for "secondary migration" - refugees moving to Minnesota after their initial resettlement elsewhere, because Minnesota is such a welcoming state.

-Minnesota is home to 6 resettlement organizations - LSS, Catholic Charities of Mpls/St. Paul, Catholic Charities of Winona, the MN Council of Churches, the International Institute, and Arrive Ministries.
-Minnesota is also home to the American Refugee Committee, the Center for Victims of Torture, and one of the most sophisticated health systems specializing in refugee health.
+Minnesota is home to 5 resettlement organizations - LSS, Catholic Charities of Winona, the MN Council of Churches, the International Institute, and Arrive Ministries.
+Minnesota is also home to the Alight (formerly the American Refugee Committee), the Center for Victims of Torture, and one of the most sophisticated health systems specializing in refugee health.

-This year, the 180 refugees that we plan to resettle in the Twin Cities will be coming from Afghanistan, Bhutan, Burma/Myanmar (Karen, Karenni), Congo, Eritrea, Ethiopia, Iraq, Russia, Somali, Sudan and the Ukraine.
-Through our St Cloud office, we will be resettling refugees from Somalia, Burma/Myanmar (Karen), Ethiopia, Iraq and Kenya.
+This year, refugees that we will help to resettle in the Twin Cities will likely be coming from Afghanistan, Democratic Republic of Congo, Ethiopia, Somalia, Sudan and Ukraine.
+Through our St Cloud office, we will likely be resettling refugees from Somalia, Ethiopia and Kenya.

-Refugees receive a one-time grant of \$1,125.
+Refugees receive a one-time grant of \$1,275.
 They also receive a loan to pay for their travel to the U.S. which they are required to pay back.

-LSS of MN receives \$1,000 per arrival, which we supplement with other revenue to cover our expenses.
-LSS of MN had \$133 million in total revenue in 2016, with less than \$1 million coming from Refugee Resettlement.
+LSS of MN receives \$1,100 per arrival, which we supplement with other revenue to cover our expenses.
+The LSS of MN budget is \$224 million in total revenue for 2023, with about half of 1% coming from Refugee Resettlement.